Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 Xomega allows you to model your business domain following Domain Driven Design principles.
 The main elements of a Xomega domain model are domain objects with their fields, which map to Entity Framework entities with their properties and to database tables with their columns.

-It also includes reusable field-sets that you can define only in the Xomega model to help you create a domain model, but they don't have direct representation in any generated code.
+It also includes reusable field sets that you can define only in the Xomega model to help you create a domain model, but they don't have a direct representation in any generated code.

 ## Field-sets and fields

 Fieldsets are named groups of fields that you can define in the Xomega model under the `fieldsets` element nested within the `module` element, which you can then reference in the definitions of your domain objects.
 This allows you to easily add certain facets to your domain objects in an aspect-oriented way that would be consistent across your domain.

 For example, if all or most of your domain objects must have a set of standard audit fields, such as the user who created or last modified it, as well as the creation and last modification time stamps, then you can just define such a fieldset in your model, as follows.